parthd06/Covid-19DataAnalysis/README.md

 ## Inspiration

-- To test the understanding & apply the concepts learned from an IBM Data Science Specialization course.
+- To test the understanding & apply the concepts learned from an **IBM Data Science Specialization** on Coursera.
 - To learn more about visualization techniques & tryout different plotting techniques.

 ## Executed Cells from the Notebook